 Each year, we like to take a look ahead at the trends we are looking forward to embracing in the upcoming year.
 For 2022, we are seeing a combination of new (Japandi design) and old (sustainable materials) emerging.
 Here is just a sample of the interior design trends that we are anticipating in the new year.

-Environmental friendliness and sustainability will continue to be a top priority in design next year.
+Environmental friendliness and sustainability will continue to be a top priority in the interior design trends of next year.
 Wood continues to be one of the most popular sustainable materials.
 From flooring to cabinetry, furniture to accent pieces, lighter woods—such as maple, oak, birch, ash— will continue to be widely used.
 More exotic materials—such as cork, bamboo, and rattan— will continue to gain popularity as well.

 A new approach to minimalism, Japandi is a cross between Japanese and Scandinavian design.
 Characterized by soft, nature-inspired colors, Japandi can be used to transform a house into a welcoming, peaceful, and comforting sanctuary.

 Adding a touch of brass is an excellent way to add glamor and warmth to your home.
 Antique brass frames and mirrors instantly add sophistication and character to plain walls.
 Brass hinges, taps, and even statement lighting can turn any kitchen into an elegant space.

 The celebration of pattern, texture, and color that we embraced last year continues into the new year.
 Grand millennial style—with its mix of small prints, large-scale florals, and soft hues—is timeless and classic.
 Look for furniture with European-inspired detailing, such as sloping arms and metal legs, for a timeless look.

 Tranquility & Harmony